iisys-sns/vad/README.md

 * [ ] A workaround for doubling wlan configuratoin exists now, but it needs to be revisied in the future.
   It would be better to move NetworkManager directly into the physical namespace.
 From testing this is possible and it sees the devices, but will not manage them (keyword: strictly unmanged), for whatever reason.
-* [ ] Always pick the peer with the most number of ports as exit where the city code matches
 * [ ] Use type hinting in conjunction with `mypy`.
   Instead of making python more statically typed it is a better idea to reimplement it in a statically typed language.